spacelift-io/user-documentation/docs/integrations/single-sign-on/azure-ad-oidc-setup-guide.md

 * **Value** within Azure AD = Spacelift's **Secret** input

-{% hint style="info" %}
+!!! info
     Don't click Save in Spacelift just yet, we still need to get the Client ID and Provider URL for your application.
-{% endhint %}

 ![Copy the Value to your Spacelift OIDC settings as the "Secret".](<../../assets/screenshots/Screen Shot 2022-04-14 at 11.03.31 AM.png>)